Byrniee/UnityConfiguration/README.md

 ```

 ### Usage
-Create a `config.json` file in te root of the project (next to the assets folder).
+Create a `config.json` file in the root of the project (next to the assets folder).
 For a build, place next to the .exe file.

 ```